-- moving around the bike with side saddle: we worked through a series of positions beginning with placing a knee on the saddle, moving that leg to the opposite side of the bike, riding side saddle, then swapping foot positions so we could stand on the opposite peg, before returning to a normal seated position.
-Gonna keep it real here… when this exercise started I thought I was in way over my head.
+- Moving around the bike side saddle.
+We worked through a series of positions beginning with placing a knee on the saddle, moving that leg to the opposite side of the bike, riding side saddle, then swapping foot positions so we could stand on the opposite peg, before returning to a normal seated position.
+Gonna keep it real here… when we started this exercise I thought I was in way over my head.
 I thought “If they’re starting with this, I’m in trouble.
 This class is way beyond my skill level.”
 Guess what?
 That warm up was super easy and a successful confidence-builder.

-- trial stands: getting as close as we could to a balanced stop before using the throttle to restabilize.
+- Trials stands.
+Getting as close as we could to a balanced stop before using the throttle to restabilize.

-- circles: this was added in to help us get past our struggles with how far we needed to move our bodies off the side of the bikes.
-We returned to weaves much more capable after this exercise.
+- Circles.
+The coaches added this in to help us get past our struggles with how far we needed to move our bodies off the side of the bikes.
+After this exercise we went back to practicing weaves and were much more capable.

 After lunch on the BMW campus, we got back on the bikes for:

-- enduro run: a chance to ride through trees and unexpected obstacles not dictated by a man-made exercise.
+- Enduro runs.
+A chance to ride through trees and unexpected obstacles not dictated by a man-made exercise.

 After a brief break there was still more to come:

-- another enduro run: this was much longer and across the full campus in a scenario in which nothing is known; it was all new terrain to integrate the skills we’d been working on all day.
+- Another enduro run.
+Much longer and across the full campus, without knowing anything about what to expect.
+It was all new terrain to integrate the skills we’d been working on all day.

-- emergency braking: I struggled with this more than I feel I should have.
-Late in the day, fatigue was the governing factor.
+- Emergency braking.
+I struggled with this more than I feel I should have.
+It was late in the day and I was tired.
 I initially mentioned to my classmates this would have been much more valuable earlier on.
 Afterwards, I realized that mastering emergency braking when completely exhausted was, in fact, the best time to do it because that’s when you make mistakes.
-And having it be second nature at your worst point was actually the point of the exercise.
+And having it be second nature at your worst point was actually the goal of the exercise.

-- lifting: Our last exercise was a chance to practice lifting the bikes.
+- Lifting.
+Our last exercise was a chance to practice lifting the bikes.
 We had some inadvertent practice during the day, of course.
-However, the opportunity to have it be a focused exercise instead of a rush to clear the exercise path was very helpful.
+However, the opportunity to practice lifts as a focused exercise instead of rushing to clear the training course was very helpful.